Avoid Tick Bites and Remove an Embedded Tick

 Do ticks embed themselves under dogs skin?

 Ticks that are classified as "arachnids", feed on their hosts for survival.
 These blood-sucking parasites are considerably active during the fall and winter seasons and are most commonly found outdoors in the woods.
 Your dogs can end up with these unknowingly, whenever they play near trees and grasses.
 They do embed or attach themselves to the dog's skin with their mouth, and then they begin to feed on the dog's blood in order to complete its life cycle.
 A tick can latch onto its host for hours or even days depending on the type of tick your dog caught.
-The most common type of ticks that attach on canine, are the American Dog Tick and the Brown Dog Tick, both of these are much more active during the hot summer months.
+The most common type of ticks that attach on canine is the American Dog Tick and the Brown Dog Tick, both of these are much more active during the hot summer months.
 It's important to quickly remove the ticks the moment you see them on your dogs.
 These are very easy to catch as they are quite visible and are mostly seen in the head, neck, and leg regions of the dog, especially in areas where there is less fur, such as behind the ears.
-It's important to immediately seek the help of your veterinarian in removal of ticks to ensure no further complication such as infection, anemia, and paralysis as well as transmission of diseases such as Lyme disease, which is associated with - not a tick infestation, but one single bite.
+It's important to immediately seek the help of your veterinarian in the removal of ticks to ensure no further complication such as infection, anemia, and paralysis as well as transmission of diseases such as Lyme disease, which is associated with - not a tick infestation, but one single bite.

 I have small tic spider-like creatures around my pubic area.
 Is there a medicine I can use?